Do you want to change your WordPress site URLs?

 define( 'WP_SITEURL', 'https://example.com' );

-You can now save your changes and upload them back to your server.
+You can now save your changes and upload the file back to your server.
 After that, visit your website to make sure that everything is working fine.

 Before you do this, we recommend making a WordPress database backup.
-This is really important and will help you undo any WordPress database changes if anything does wrong.
+This is really important and will help you undo any WordPress database changes if anything goes wrong.

 For more details, see our guide on how to make a WordPress database backup.